American Samoa at the 2020 Summer Olympics: Swimming

 American Samoa received a universality invitation from FINA to send two top-ranked swimmers (one per gender) in their respective individual events to the Olympics, based on the FINA Points System of June 28, 2021.
+The nation sent swimmers Micah Masei and Tilali Scanlan, who competed in the men's 100 metre breaststroke and women's 100 metre breaststroke, respectively.
+Before the Games, Scanlan was stranded in Fiji after flights were shut down due to the COVID-19 pandemic.